Roofing Contractor in New Albany, OH

 Roof Replacement in New Albany

-A Roof Replacement on a 2000s Georgian or Colonial Revival home starts with a full plane-by-plane assessment of valley flashing condition, pipe boot seal integrity, and granule levels before any material discussion begins.
+A Our Roof Replacement Services on a 2000s Georgian or Colonial Revival home starts with a full plane-by-plane assessment of valley flashing condition, pipe boot seal integrity, and granule levels before any material discussion begins.
 Condition sets the scope.
 Platinum installs Class 4 impact-rated shingles on every replacement and provides the material documentation insurers require to process premium reductions for impact-rated installations.

 Roof Repair in New Albany

-Thinning valley flashing and cracked pipe boot seals are the two failure points that generate most Roof Repair calls on New Albany's 20-year-old Colonial Revival rooflines.
+Thinning valley flashing and cracked pipe boot seals are the two failure points that generate most Our Roof Repair Services calls on New Albany's 20-year-old Colonial Revival rooflines.
 Both show minor symptoms first.
 The surface damage is visible well before the moisture working through either failure reaches the deck in detectable volume, and catching it at that stage costs a fraction of what re-decking an affected section adds once water has been working through the sheathing for a season.

 Metal Roofing in New Albany

-Metal Roofing is a practical upgrade path for New Albany homeowners who are replacing a 20-year-old installation and want to remove the maintenance cycle from the equation.
+Our Metal Roofing Services is a practical upgrade path for New Albany homeowners who are replacing a 20-year-old installation and want to remove the maintenance cycle from the equation.
 Standing seam steel handles the valley, hip, and dormer transitions on a Colonial Revival roofline without the exposed fastener points where asphalt installations develop failures over time.
 One installation on a complex roofline is a major cost event.
 Metal makes it the last one.

 Seamless Gutters in New Albany

 Rocky Fork Creek drains the New Albany area, and on a Colonial Revival home where multiple roof planes and dormers direct runoff to a shared gutter run, a sectional gutter seam failure handles a volume load that accelerates fascia and soffit damage well beyond what a simpler roofline would produce.
 Joints fail under load.
-Seamless Gutters fabricated on site replace sectional systems with continuous runs cut to the exact length of each roofline, eliminating the seam joints where water backs up, debris accumulates, and wood rot begins.
+Our Seamless Gutters Services fabricated on site replace sectional systems with continuous runs cut to the exact length of each roofline, eliminating the seam joints where water backs up, debris accumulates, and wood rot begins.

 Storm Damage and Insurance Claims in New Albany

 Ohio gives homeowners one year from a covered storm event to file a property insurance claim.
 Act quickly after any storm.
-Platinum accompanies every New Albany homeowner during the Storm Damage and Insurance Claims to document valley flashing displacement, hip and ridge cap loss, and pipe boot failures on multi-plane Colonial Revival rooflines, the failure points adjusters most commonly attribute to age and wear when storm damage and normal material degradation are present on the same installation.
+Platinum accompanies every New Albany homeowner during the Our Storm Damage and Insurance Claims Services to document valley flashing displacement, hip and ridge cap loss, and pipe boot failures on multi-plane Colonial Revival rooflines, the failure points adjusters most commonly attribute to age and wear when storm damage and normal material degradation are present on the same installation.
 Undocumented damage becomes an out-of-pocket cost when the claim report does not reflect what the storm actually caused.

 Amish Roofing Crews in New Albany